esuryadi/conjoined-tree/java/README.md

 The Conjoined Twin Tree data structure is an implementation of Conjoined Tree data structure that has 2 roots which represent 2 different axis.
 This data structure forms a 2-dimensional matrix that commonly used in a pivot table.

+There are 2 version of Conjoined Twin Tree data structure implementation:
+1. conjoined-twin-tree: Strict version of value type on branch and leaf nodes.
+All branches and leaves must have the same value type.
+2. conjoined-twin-tree-variant: Flexible version of value type on branch and leaf nodes.
+Branches and leaves can have different value types.

 Documentation Concept: https://edsuryadi.atlassian.net/wiki/external/NzM1Mjk1NDUwOWU4NGIwZDg5MGQxYWMzMTdhN2M4YWM

 ## Usage